Cookie Consent

 3 Money Myths and 3 Smart Personal Finance Hacks

 Let’s face it—it’s all a bit doom and gloom out there.
-Inflation has been at record highs since the early 90s, and many are feeling the pinch after the last couple of years, so there’s never been a more important time to nail your personal finances.
+Inflation has been higher than at any point since the early 90s, and many are feeling the pinch after the last couple of years, so there’s never been a more important time to nail your personal finances.

 There’s also loads of misinformation from 'TikTok Gurus', so it’s easy to be misled by common myths about personal finance.